What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 - "Natural soy": Means nothing specific.
 Natural is not a regulated term for candles.

-- Chemical dyes: Any candle in a bold, non natural color likely contains synthetic dyes that release VOCs when burned.
+- Synthetic dyes: Any candle in a bold, non-natural color likely contains added dyes that release VOCs when burned.

-The cleanest candle labels are also the shortest.
-A candle that simply says "100% beeswax, wooden wick, phthalate free fragrance" does not need a paragraph of marketing language to justify its ingredients.
+The cleanest candle labels also tend to be the shortest.
+A candle that simply says "100% beeswax, wooden wick, phthalate-free fragrance" does not need a paragraph of marketing language to justify its ingredients.

 The MBur Standard

 Every MBur candle is made from 100% pure beeswax, no blending, no fillers, no paraffin.
-The fragrance is non toxic and phthalate free.
+The fragrance is phthalate-free non-toxic fragrance oils.
 The wicks are wooden, which means no metal core.
-There are no chemical dyes in any of our candles.
+No synthetic dyes in any candle in the lineup.

 The Sunday Reset beeswax candle is a good entry point if you are switching from a soy or paraffin candle and want something that runs clean.
-The 40 hour size at $23 gives you enough burn time to notice the difference in air quality, scent clarity, and how your space feels after a few sessions.
-No black residue on the jar.
-No headache the next morning.
+The 20-hour size at $20 is the lowest commitment way to test the scent in your space.
+The 40-hour at $25 is the per-hour sweet spot at $0.625 per burn hour, the best value in the lineup.
+The 80-hour at $60 gives you the longest burn for a single candle.
+Across all three sizes: no black residue on the jar, no headache the next morning.

 Frequently Asked Questions